arielmission-space/PAOS/docs/source/user/abcd/index.rst

 ``PAOS`` implements the paraxial theory described in `Lawrence et al., Applied Optics and Optical Engineering, Volume XI (1992) <https://ui.adsabs.harvard.edu/abs/1992aooe...11..125L>`_.

-In ``PAOS``, this is handled by the class :class:`~paos.classes.abcd.ABCD`.
+In ``PAOS``, this is handled by the classes :class:`~paos.classes.abcd.ABCD` and :class:`~paos.classes.abcd.WFO` (see :ref:`POP description`).

 .. _Paraxial region:

 Paraxial region
 -----------------------

-For self-consistency, we give a definition for paraxial region, following `Smith, Modern Optical Engineering, Third Edition (2000) <https://spie.org/Publications/Book/387098>`_.

-The paraxial region of an optical system is a thin threadlike region about the optical axis where all the slope angles and the angles of incidence and refraction may be set equal to their sines and tangents.
+Following e.g. `Smith, Modern Optical Engineering, Third Edition (2000) <https://spie.org/Publications/Book/387098>`_, the paraxial region of an optical system is a thin threadlike region about the optical axis where all the slope angles and the angles of incidence and refraction may be set equal to their sines and tangents.

 Optical coordinates
 -----------------------